Providing technologically advanced telecommunications services to our communities

 To ensure that Hay is compliant with CSAL, the following 3 requirements are incorporated into our current practices: Obtain customer consent, clearly identify the sender and provide easy-to-use unsubscribe options.

 • Implied Consent: (When the sender has an existing business relationship with the person to whom the message is sent.)
-Communications are only sent to Hay customers in our billing system and those who have not unsubscribed from our marketing emails.
+Communications are only sent to customers in our billing system and those who have not unsubscribed from our marketing emails.

 • Clear identification on our marketing material.